conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 In this post, we will explore how this feature facilitates the following:

-- This feature makes it possible for contributors to share package recipes with the community for libraries like CUDA or other proprietary libraries, which are distributed as precompiled closed-source binaries.
-This includes libraries that may not be suitable for ConanCenter due to various reasons such as licensing constraints or binary distribution policies.
-While direct repackaging of the binaries is not permitted, these recipes enable users to use the official installers provided by the library owners within the Conan ecosystem.
+- This feature enables contributors to share package recipes with the community for libraries that might not be suitable for ConanCenter due to various reasons, such as licensing constraints or binary distribution policies.
+An example of this could be CUDA or other proprietary libraries, which are distributed as precompiled closed-source binaries.

 - It simplifies the adoption of best practices outlined [in the Conan documentation](https://docs.conan.io/2/devops/conancenter/hosting_binaries.html) for